 Public urination is not at all uncommon in India.
 We saw way too many men urinating in the streets of India during our five weeks here.
 At least in Varanasi there were outdoor urinals for the men and a slightly enclosed toilet for women.

-This holiest of rivers, with it’s toxic runoff from trash, cows, and cremations, is the place where Hindus come to wash away their sins.
+This holiest of rivers, with its toxic runoff from trash, cows, and cremations, is the place where Hindus come to wash away their sins.
 We saw men completely submerging themselves under water and swimming away from shore.
-I wish I had their immune system!

 Signs for restaurants and yoga centers were painted everywhere on the concrete walls of the ghats.

 I loved seeing the boats floating in the river.